Expat Exchange

 When we asked people about diversity in Nicaragua and whether locals are accepting of differences, they said...

 "Yes, there is a lot of diversity in Nicaragua.
 Nicaragua is home to many different ethnicities, languages, and cultural backgrounds.
 Nicaraguans are generally very accepting of these differences, respecting and celebrating the diversity that exists within the country.
-Nicaraguans are known for their warmth and hospitality, and for embracing individuals from different cultures and backgrounds," said another expat in Nicaragua.
+Nicaraguans are known for their warmth and hospitality, and for embracing individuals from different cultures and backgrounds," remarked another expat in Nicaragua.

 Other Questions: